couchbase/xdcrDiffer/README.md

 The `runDiffer.sh` shell script will ask for the minimum required information to run the difftool, and can be edited to add or modify detailed settings that are to be passed to the difftool itself.
 This is the *preferred* method.

 The script also sets up the shell environment to allow the tool binary to be able to contact the source cluster's metakv given the user specified credentials to retrieve the `remote cluster reference` and `replication specification` in order to simulate the existing replication scenario (i.e. filtering).
+Note that credentials are sent unencrypted for now.

 For example:
 ```